State of Washington Classified Job Specification

 TAX POLICY SPECIALIST 2

-In the Department of Revenue, Tax Policy and Administration Branch, researches, develops, analyzes, implements, or interprets tax policy.
+This is the journey level of the series.
+Under general supervision, researches, develops, analyzes, implements, or interprets tax policy.

-Legislation and Policy Division: Incumbents perform one of three kinds of work:
+Incumbents perform at least one of the following kinds of work:

-Incumbents are responsible for the implementation and integration of new tax programs or changes to existing programs.
+- Positions are responsible for the implementation and integration of new tax programs or changes to existing programs.
 They analyze proposed tax legislation, and formulate and present policy options to executive management and legislative staff.
-They serve as lead policy analyst and agency liaison to state and local government and industry, and prepare and present tax policy related testimony to legislative committees and workgroups.
-Or;
+They serve as lead policy analyst and agency liaison to state and local government and industry, and prepare and present tax policy related testimony to legislative committees and workgroups; or

-Incumbents research, analyze, draft, and ensure compliance with Administrative Procedures Act (APA) requirements on mainstream excise tax WAC rules.
-Or;
+- Positions research, analyze, draft, and ensure compliance with Administrative Procedures Act (APA) requirements on mainstream excise tax WAC rules; or

-Incumbents conduct tax studies of major importance.
+- Positions conduct tax studies of major importance.
 They are responsible for the implementation, direction and review of all aspects of a study to include the assessment of impacts and policy implications from the agency perspective.
-Incumbents prepare and present testimony to legislative committees and workgroups.
+Incumbents prepare and present testimony to legislative committees and workgroups; or

 Leads project teams in coordinating, integrating and monitoring complex tax policy analysis and tax program implementation;